Kong/gojira/README.md

   -t, --tag     git tag to mount kong on (default: master) -p, --prefix  prefix to use for namespacing
-  -k, --kong    PATH for a kong folder, will ignore tag --auto        try to read dependency versions from .travis file -h, --help    display this help
+  -k, --kong    PATH for a kong folder, will ignore tag --no-auto     do not try to read dependency versions from .travis file -h, --help    display this help

 Commands: